Lab testing

 Secret access log

-Per-record access receipts without storing the secret itself
+Per-record access receipts without storing secret payloads

 Sync approvals